 OPTICAL COHERENCE TOMOGRAPHY (OPTOVUE)

-A state-of-the-art technology for performing high-resolution cross-sectional imaging of eye structures.
-OCT is analogous to ultrasound imaging, except that it uses light instead of sound.
-Hence, resolution in micron scale in situ and in real time.
-Optical coherence tomography is useful in diagnosing retinal conditions and disorders of the optic nerve, cornea and angle study.
+OCT is a cutting-edge technology used to perform high-resolution cross-sectional imaging of eye structures.
+It works similarly to ultrasound imaging, expect it uses light instead of sound.
+Thus, it produces resolution in micron scale in situ and in real time.
+OCT is useful in diagnosing retinal conditions and disorders affecting the optic nerves, cornea and eyesight.

 HUMPHREY VISUAL FIELD Zeiss

-Gold standard in perimetry for diagnosis , analysis and management of glaucoma .
+It is the gold standard in perimetry for diagnosing, analyzing and managing glaucoma.
 Many neurological diseases can affect peripheral vision.
-To diagnose and treat these conditions,specialized tests are available.
+We offer specialized tests to diagnose and treat these conditions.